Felix and Fanny Mendelssohn

 Wilhelm Hensel, Public domain, via Wikimedia Commons

-The family became Christians when Mendelssohn was 7, but he remained proud of his Jewish heritage.
-For example, when Mendelssohn conducted the second-ever performance of J. S. Bach's Saint Matthew Passion in 1829 at the age of 20, leading to a great revival of Bach, he remarked, "It was a Jew who restored this great Christian work to the people."
+At the age of 20, Felix conducted the second-ever performance of J. S. Bach's Saint Matthew Passion, leading to a great revival of Bach.
+He remarked, "It was a Jew who restored this great Christian work to the people."
 In this and other ways keenly aware of music history, he was one of the first musicians as a conductor to program both historical and modern works in his concerts.
+The following year, he toured Europe, inspiring programmatic works such as his Italian Symphony and Hebrides Overture.

 Wilhelm Hensel, Public domain, via Wikimedia Commons

-His sister passed away from a stroke in 1847 at the age of 41, and Mendelssohn himself suffered a stroke and passed away less than six months later at the age of 38.
+Fanny, who had just published a piece under her own name the year before, passed away from a stroke in 1847 at the age of 41.
+Felix was devasted, suffered a series of strokes, and passed away less than six months later at the age of 38.